ReefLedge/reefledge/README.rst

 A powerful API designed for Quantitative Finance practitioners.

-**reefledge** is a Python/Cython package which provides a fast, simple and powerful API designed to simplify the consumption of cutting edge density forecasting model outputs.
+**reefledge** is a Python/Cython package which provides a fast, simple and powerful API designed to simplify the consumption of cutting-edge density forecasting model outputs.
 These are generated from market data on liquid financial instruments and are the result of demanding estimation and simulation processes on a high-performance cloud cluster.